jatinkumar762/Coding-Interview-Questions/String/Medium/TransformStringMinOperations.md

 GseekForGeeks orFGeeksGeeks

-why answer is 7 (min. no of operations) it should be 8 (exact no of operations)
+why answer is 7
+it should be 8

 GseekForGeeks-> sGeekForGeeks-> ksGeeForGeeks -> eksGeForGeeks -> eeksGForGeeks -> GeeksForGeeks -> FGeeksorGeeks -> rFGeeksoGeeks -> orFGeeksGeeks